Should your kid be allowed to use Snapchat? Use this parents guide to Snapchat to make the best decision for your family.

 When you are on the snap screen, you will see an icon that looks like two photos underneath the photo button (the big circle in the middle).
 This is how you access memories.

 Even though snaps disappear, you can save your own snaps before you send them.
 You cannot, however, save snaps you receive from others.
 Still, accessing the Snapchat Memories can help you get some idea of what your kids have been up to and what they’ve been sending back and forth.

 You can also save stories to memories.
 When you take a snap or post a story, there is a download icon available at the bottom left of the screen.
 It will save this to memories as well as the camera roll on your phone.

 You can always screen shot anything on Snapchat.
 This is a good thing.
 Because the ability is there, kids are less likely to send something that they shouldn’t.
 If someone does take a screenshot, though, Snapchat will notify the other party.
 This perhaps deters people from taking screenshots because they don’t want others to know that they did.

 So, if you sent me a picture and I take a screenshot of it, you will get a notification that tells you I just took a screenshot of your snap.
 It will also notify you if someone took a screenshot of the chat screen.
-My daughter Bria takes a screenshot of any snap I send her if it features our dog, so I get a lot of these notifications from her!
+My oldest daughter takes a screenshot of any snap I send her if it features our dog, so I get a lot of these notifications from her!

 It does not send a notification if someone takes a screenshot of your story, but if you swipe up on your story, you can see if any screenshots were taken and who took them.